- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 After maybe 500m the trail starts to ascend again.
 You must be attentive here because is easy to get lost.
 There are no significant trail marks on this section due to a big density of shrubs.
 It’s good to remember the picture above.
 If you will go there in the spring, try to find a medium cherry tree, which should be a good waypoint for you.

-We couldn’t be for long with them, because the red trail firstly bypassing western slopes of Plishka, and then makes a hard left towards the summit.
+We couldn’t be for long with them, because the red trail firstly bypasses the western slopes of Plishka, and then makes a hard left towards the summit.
 Because they were guided by the service of the Uzhanian National Park, they could walk outside the hiking routes.
-We split at the small pass near the Czerenina hill.
-This place is very beautiful, because you have a wide view of the Moshka [Moшка] valley and Eastern Bieszczady [Схі́дні Беща́ди] beyond.
-The detailed view will be later because we were on rush to reach the Plishka summit as quick as possible.
+We split at the small pass near Czerenina hill.
+This place is very beautiful because you have a wide view of the Moshka [Moшка] valley and Eastern Bieszczady [Схі́дні Беща́ди] beyond.
+The detailed view will be later because we were in rush to reach the Plishka summit as quick as possible.

-Beside beautiful panoramas possible to see through the rare forest, we spotted a huge landslide (Pic.
+Beside the beautiful panoramas possible to see through the rare forest we spotted a huge landslide (Pic.
 41).

-These thick layers of sandstones are separated by thin layers of mudstones and dark grey shales, making a flysh, characteristic for another Krosno Bed layers.
-However, this flysh usually is placed between huge packages of otryt sandstones, in which a single layer may reach even a few meters, which is to be seen i.e. on neighbor Bieszczady Peaks on the Polish side.
+These thick layers of sandstones are separated by thin layers of mudstones and dark grey shales, making a flysh, characteristic of another Krosno Bed layer.
+However, this flysh is usually placed between huge packages of otryt sandstones, in which a single layer may reach even a few meters, which is to be seen i.e. on neighbor Bieszczady Peaks on the Polish side.
 The age of these rocks is Oligocene (between 34 and 23 Ma).

-After about 200m trudge uphill, the red trail leads us right on the top.
+After about 200m trudge uphill, the red trail leads us the right to the top.
 Really, the view is awesome.
 A viewshed from the top covers exactly a whole High Bieszczady Mts located in the south-easternmost part of Poland (Pic.
 45).

-Because of lack of forest on the mountain tops, these ridges look intriguing, comparing to mountains in another part of Polish Carpathians.
+Because of the lack of forest on the mountain tops, these ridges look intriguing, compared to mountains in another part of the Polish Carpathians.

 Considering major elements of relief is worth to point a few pivot places (views).
 The most visible and streaking view towards the west shows a huge tectonic zone, which is a Mid-Bieszczady Depression, continuing from Wetlina to Verkhovyna-Bystra village (Pic.
 46).